-- 2.76.
-The SDT provisions contained in Singapore's revised proposal and applicable to the suggested provisions on advance notification, content of notification, consultation and reporting replicate the SDT provisions contained in paragraph 2 of Article 12 of the AoA and also exempts LDCs. - 2.77.
+- 2.79.
+The SDT provisions contained in Singapore's revised proposal JOB/AG/101/Rev.1 replicate the SDT provisions contained in paragraph 2 of Article 12 of the AoA and also exempt LDCs. - 2.80.
 In my consultations, there was broad support for Singapore's approach, but a few Members questioned the relationship between the proposed language and the text of Article 12.2 of the AoA.
-The need to permit NFIDCs to benefit from these SDT provisions was also mentioned.
+The need to permit NFIDCs to benefit from these SDT provisions was also mentioned, as reflected in the proposal JOB/AG/101/Rev.2.